civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 ### Release 1: Query the Datbase
 For each of the data requests below, write a SQL query that will retrieve the appropriate data.
-Record our query for each request in the file `queries.md`.
+Copy the working query for each request in the file `queries.md`.

 If we want to double-check the results of our queries, each desired result set is recorded as a CSV file in the `query_results` directory—viewing the CSV files on GitHub will present them as nicely formatted tables.